vtmhieu/my-digital-hub/DEPLOYMENT.md

    - Edit `.github/workflows/deploy.yml`
    - Update `S3_BUCKET_NAME` with your bucket name
    - Update `CLOUDFRONT_DISTRIBUTION_ID` with your distribution ID (if using CloudFront)
+     - **⚠️ Important:** Use only the ID part (e.g., `d363381gk5ntze`), NOT the full domain (e.g., `d363381gk5ntze.cloudfront.net`)
+     - Find it in CloudFront Console → Your distribution → General tab → Distribution ID
    - Update `AWS_REGION` if different

 4. **Commit and Push:**